nectarboy/gameboy/README.md

 hey ! this is pollen boy, my very own gameboy emulator. it is written in pure javascript, and you can [try it online here !](https://nectarboy.github.io/gameboy)

-it has most of the gameboys features, such as controls, display, and sound (wHICH IS A BIG WIP BTW !). and it has some other lil features like save file support, and custom palletes !
+it has most of the gameboys features, such as controls, display, etc
-(you cant make custom palletes ... *yet*)

-its not meant to be the fastest or most accurate emulator, but it passes the basic tests, runs most games i tried (except for that rc car racing game :(( ), and it runs pretty smoothly considering i made this on a thinkpad uwu
+its not meant to be the fastest or most accurate emulator, but it passes the basic tests, runs most games i tried, and runs pretty smoothly considering i made this on a thinkpad uwu

-despite all this, pollen boy is still a wip, and might have some janky bugs somewhere idk, so be nice to it <3
+with all this, pollen boy is still a wip, and might have some janky bugs somewhere idk, so be nice to it <3

-and if u have any feedback, criticism, or issues to say tell me !
+if u have any feedback, criticism, or issues to say tell me !

 ## Screenshots !
 i love these screenshots so now you must look at them